-22 Roguelike Games That Will Have You Craving For More - Gameranx
+27 Roguelike Games That Will Have You Craving More - Gameranx

 Release Date: December 2021

 An action-packed, shoot-em-up style roguelike that’s all about timed survival, Vampire Survivors is currently in Early Access for PC.
 The aim of the game is to survive until dawn in the face of huge numbers of enemies, all the while trying to collect as much gold as you possibly can.
-The gameplay so far is fairly minimalistic, with survival for as long as you can against an onslaught of vampires being your primary objective.
-Doing so will enable players to unlock new characters, relics and weapons to play with.
+As players progress through the fairly simplistic gameplay, they can unlock new characters, relics, and weapons to play with.
 This is a fairly new entry into the roguelike genre, so it will be interesting to see how it develops further into Early Access and into its full launch phase.
+Reception to the game has been excellent across the board, and for its extremely low price, it’s worth snagging.

 Publisher: Subset Games